 - 1. The maximum titer levels for candidate eligibility - 2.
-The process for obtaining informed written consent from each blood group B candidate for acceptance of a non-A1 kidney - Confirmation of each candidate's eligibility every 90 days in UNetsm
+The process for obtaining informed written consent from each blood group B candidate for acceptance of a non-A1 kidney - 3.
+Confirmation of each candidate's eligibility every 90 days in UNetsm

-The guidelines below for developing each of these protocol requirements are based on MAC survey results, literature reviews, and sample policy and informed consent forms provided by several transplant
+The guidelines below for developing each of these protocol requirements are based on MAC survey results, literature reviews, sample policy, and informed consent forms provided by several transplant programs that are already performing these transplants.

-5 Hart A, Smith JM, Skeans MA, et al. Kidney.
+5 Hart A. Smith JM, Skeans MA, et al. Kidney.
 AJT 2016; 16, s2: 11-46.